Frederic-P/Image-manipulation-in-Numpy/readme.md

 -.settings.json
 ```

 - **scripts** holds two python function where all the actual functionality is implemented.
-Code is organized into two files, each centered on a single aspect of image manipulation (color channels & warping/rotating).
+Code is organized into two files, each centred on a single aspect of image manipulation (color channels & warping/rotating).
 - **data/raw_data** The notebook will look in this folder for a given image.
 - **documentation** what were the deliverables?
 - **environment.yaml** Yaml file required to recreate the python virtual environment locally